vinutna1204/online-store/README.md

-You can visit the live demo of the online store [here] (https://vinutna1204.github.io/online-store/).
+You can visit the live demo of the online store (https://vinutna1204.github.io/online-store/).